mesocentre-mcia/brocoli/README.rst

 For now, Brocoli runs on Linux platforms.
 There may be Microsoft Windows support in a not-so-far future.

 Brocoli needs a Python installation with Tkinter.
+Under `Ubuntu <http://www.ubuntu.com>`, you may have to install a specific package to get Tkinter.

 Python 2.7+ and 3.5+ are expected to work.

 Dependencies
 ^^^^^^^^^^^^